Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

-Response should be encoded as an [NBT](https://minecraft.wiki/w/NBT_format) or [SNBT](https://minecraft.wiki/w/NBT_format#SNBT_format) data structure depending what value has been set for `Accept` in the request header.
+Response should be encoded as an [NBT](https://minecraft.wiki/w/NBT_format) or [SNBT](https://minecraft.wiki/w/NBT_format#SNBT_format) data structure depending on what value has been set for `Accept` in the request header.
 The data always contains the following properties:

 - `ChunkX`: X-coordinate of the origin chunk
 - `ChunkZ`: Z-coordinate of the origin chunk